 PBT’s biocompatibility and biodegradability are often compared to PLA and PCL, as these polymers are heavily used in 3D printing.
 The lack of research on the material is why much can’t be said about its biodegradable properties and attributes.

-What is the key difference between PET and PBT?
+What is the critical difference between PET and PBT?

-Both PET and PBT are strong thermoplastic polymers.
-However, talking about the differences, PBT has slightly lower strength and rigidity, lower glass transition temperature, and moderately better impact resistance.
-A major similarity between both, however, is both are sensitive to hot water after above 60°C.
+Both PET and PBT are thermoplastic solid polymers.
+However, discussing the differences, PBT has slightly lower strength and rigidity, lower glass transition temperature, and moderately better impact resistance.
+However, a significant similarity between both is that both are sensitive to hot water after above 60°C.

 How do you make PBT?